-This text presents a UCTF ("Unidade Curricular em Teorias e Fundamentos") course in the context of the joint PhD programme (Minho, Aveiro, Porto) in Informatics (MAP-I).
-The team responsible for the proposal consists of lecturers and professors from the Informatics department of the University of Minho (DI-UM) and the Computer Science Department - Faculty of Science of the University of Porto (DCC-FCUP).
+This text presents a UCTF ("Unidade Curricular em Teorias e Fundamentos") course proposal to the joint PhD programme (Minho, Aveiro, Porto) in Informatics (MAP-I).
+The team responsible for the proposal consists of lecturers and professors from the Informatics Department of the University of Minho (DI-UM) and the Computer Science Department - Faculty of Science of the University of Porto (DCC-FCUP).